Study Abroad Costs

 Program Budgets

-KU Required fees include the Study Abroad administrative fee, evacuation and repatriation insurance.
+Required fees include the Study Abroad & Global Engagement administrative fee, orientation, technology fees, and evacuation and repatriation insurance.

-The KU program fee will vary by program, but will include things such as accommodations, meals, cultural activities, transportation, and administrative fees.
-Read the notes on the program budget to see the inclusions.
+Program fees will vary by program but can include things such as housing, meals, cultural activities, transportation, and administrative fees.
+Read the notes on the program's budget to see what is included.

 Estimated Additional Student Expenses

-Students will pay the estimated additional student expenses on their own.
-The cost will differ by student depending on personal spending habits and variable costs, such as personal expenses and airline tickets.
-Students who already have an item in this section (e.g. a passport, diving certification, etc.) will be able to deduct that amount from their personal overall cost.
+Students will pay the additional estimated expenses on their own.
+The cost will differ by student depending on personal spending habits and variable costs.
+Students who already have an item in this section (e.g., a passport, diving certification, etc.) will be able to deduct that amount from their personal overall cost.

 Billing

-Upon acceptance into a study abroad program, students will have some time to officially commit to the program by signing a financial contract.
-The financial contract will outline the program costs and the withdrawal fees, so students need to read it carefully.
+Upon acceptance into a study abroad program, students will have some time to officially commit to the program, which they do by signing a financial contract.
+The financial contract outlines the program costs—and clearly explains what will be billed through Enroll & Pay— and the withdrawal fees, so students need to read it carefully.

-Students who prefer to make payments can enroll in a payment plan administered by Nelnet
+Students who prefer to make payments through a payment plan can enroll in one administered by Nelnet or TouchNet.
+Payment plans are not available for the summer term.